B-garces/Red-Team-VS-Blue-Team-Project/README.md

     - a lock out after to many attempts of logging in to prevent a brute force attack like the one implemented
     - To require employees to have a complex password to mitigate the chances of getting a login attempt correctly

-- Mitigation: Detecting the WebDav Connection
+`- Mitigation: Detecting the WebDav Connection`
   - Alarm
     - An alert would be made to send the IP addresses trying to get access to webdav
   - System Hardening
     - To whitelist certain IP addresses so only certain machines can access WebDav

-- Mitigation: Identifying Reverse shell Uploads
+`- Mitigation: Identifying Reverse shell Uploads`
   - Alarm
     - An alert can be shown when a file is being uploaded to the webdav folder and also the type of file being copied.
   - System Hardening